-Everything you need to know about Panglao Island in the Philippines
+Everything you need to know if you’re planning a trip to Panglao Island in the Philippines

 In December 2015 we took a ten day trip to paradise, AKA Panglao Island.